Status Prefeasibility COMPLETE jULY 2018

 Plan to start commissioning new mine by year-end 2019.

-Equinox Gold is completing a prefeasibility study for Castle Mountain with the objective of resuming production in a phased ramp-up scenario, starting with run-of-mine heap leaching of backfill material from previous operations, and ramping up to a full restart that will include milling of higher-grade ore.
+On July 16, 2018, Equinox Gold released the results of a prefeasibility study for Castle Mountain with the objective of resuming production in a phased ramp-up scenario, starting with run-of-mine heap leaching of stockpile material from previous operations, and ramping up to a full restart that will include milling of higher-grade ore.

 Minor State and County permits required to restart

 Ancillary permits and a new EIS required for full ramp-up

 ||Phase 1: Initial ROM heap leach of stockpile material

 Phase 2: Full restart including ROM heap leach and milling of higher grade ore